How to get into Eton: The Eton List Test & Interview

 What happens next?

-Eton do not publish any admissions data so this is difficult to say.
+• Eton does not publish any admissions data so this is difficult to say.
 At Oppidan, 9/10 of our students receive offers from Eton but more widely the statistics are:

-At 16 Plus Eton offers around 4 places each year and usually receives well over 75+ applications.
+At 16+, Eton offers around four places each year and usually receives well over 75+ applications.

 A boy may be registered up until 30 June of the school year he turns 10 (UK school Year 5).
 After this the only route of entry will be through scholarships or Sixth Form entry, which open in Year 8 (for Year 9 entry) and Year 11 (for Sixth Form entry).